Hiroshima Maidens: Surgeries

 As part of a plan to study their mental health, Hitzig brought in a psychiatrist to assess the Maidens without informing them ahead of time.
 This decision was criticized by Yokoyama, Barsky, and Quaker representative Ida Day, who argued that the planned study would be exploitative.
-The study was ultimately discontinued.
+It was ultimately discontinued.

 The surgeries were originally scheduled to conclude within a year of the Maidens' arrival.
 However, because the number of beds at the hospital was insufficient, the timeline was extended into the summer of 1956.
 In order to accommodate the original timeline, it was determined that half of the Maidens would return to Japan while the rest would remain in the United States to complete their surgeries.
 Among those selected to return was Tomoko Nakabayashi, (Note: Various given names are used for Nakabayashi in different accounts.
 Barker, Chung Simpson, and Jacobs write her name as Tomoko.
 However, Serlin writes her name as Tomako and Phu writes her name as Tamako.) who requested that the team perform one last procedure on her: the removal of a scar on the inner part of her forearm.
 Barsky assented to the procedure, which took place on 24 May 1956.
 Complications during the surgery caused Nakabayashi to experience heart failure, and she died in the evening.
 Her death received little attention in American media but was heavily covered by some Japanese newspapers, which claimed that the Maidens were being used as "guinea pigs" for American experimentation.

 The first group of Maidens returned to Japan in June 1956.
 The second group returned in November.
 In all, 138 surgeries were performed on the Maidens.
 Their reception in Japan was mixed, with some viewing them as "victims of Cold War propaganda" whose surgeries were undertaken to hide the damage inflicted by the atomic bombs, others viewing them as "victims of cultural assimilation", and still others viewing them with sympathy, believing that their experience could help to connect the Japanese people with the people of the United States.